Chandrasekhar–Eddington dispute: Aftermath

 Eddington died in 1944 and never retracted his attacks on Chandrasekhar.
 Nevertheless, Chandrasekhar maintained correspondence with Eddington at the end of his life and held admiration for him.
-In an obituary speech for Eddington, Chandrasekhar ranked Eddington next to Karl Schwarzschild as the greatest astronomers of their time.
+In an obituary speech for Eddington, Chandrasekhar says "that posterity may rank Eddington, next to Karl Schwarzschild, as the greatest astronomer of our time."

 The discovery of Cygnus X-1 in 1972, the first detection of a black hole, demonstrated that a star beyond Chandrasekhar limit had collapsed into something other than a white dwarf.

 In 1983, Chandrasekhar received the Nobel Prize in Physics, alongside William Alfred Fowler, for their "theoretical studies of the physical processes of importance to the structure and evolution of the stars."
 For the Nobel biography, Chandrasekhar listed Eddington as his friend.